Geometric Approaches on Persistent Homology: Final Remarks

 \subsection{Geometric Interpretation of $\PD_k(G)$}

-In this paper, we show that the life spans $d_\sigma-b_\sigma$ of the points $(b_\sigma,d_\sigma)$ in the persistence diagram $\PD_k(G)$ corresponds to \emph{the size} of a $k$-dimensional cavity (homology class) $\sigma$ in the power filtration.
-Here, the size can be interpreted as area (volume), or width of the homology class $\sigma$.
+In this paper, for a given $k$-dimensional topological feature (homology class) $\Omega$ in the power filtration of a graph $G$, we study the relation between its representation $(b,d)$ in the persistence diagram $\PD_k(G)$ and its geometric size.
+Here, the geometric size can be interpreted as the volume or as the width of the homology class $\Omega$.

-Upon going over the ideas in \cref{sec:area,sec:width}, one sees that a persistent homology class can persist as much as its width allows to.
-Even though in dimension $1$ the length of the homology class gives a good interpretation of this width idea, in higher dimensions the area (or volume) is very weak way to measure this.
-One can consider the width as a \emph{filling diameter} of the homology class.
-The thick and thin surface examples given in \cref{sec:thick} are the key to understand the width idea as the filling diameter of a homology class.
-In the thin long box example, even though the area is very large, the life span is very small.
+Upon going over the ideas in \cref{sec:area,sec:width,sec:higher}, one sees that a persistent homology class can persist as much as its size allows it to.
+Even though in dimension $1$ the length of the homology class gives a good interpretation of this notion of size, in higher dimensions the volume can be a weak way to measure this.
+A better notion is the width, which one can consider as a \emph{filling diameter} of the homology class.
+The thick and thin surfaces in \cref{ex:thick} and \cref{ex:thin} are the key to understanding the width idea as the filling diameter of a homology class.
+In the thin long box example, even though the area is large, the life span is very small.
 The reason is that the width better measures the size of the $3$-dimensional body filling this surface.
-In the thin long box case, the diameter of largest embedded ball in this filling $3$-dimensional body is very small, which informally represents the width idea we are describing here.
+In the thin long box case, the diameter of a largest embedded ball in this filling $3$-dimensional body is very small, which informally represents the width idea we are describing here.
 In particular, since we do not have a well-defined way to describe this filling $3$-body, we define the width by using the geometry of the surface.
-From this point of view, our width definition can informally be related to Gromov's filling radius notion \cite{gromov1983filling}, also used in \cite{lim2020vietoris}.
+From this point of view, the width we use can informally be related to Gromov's notion of the filling radius \cite{gromov1983filling}, also used in \cite{lim2020vietoris}.

-In this perspective, the thick-thin decomposition is also very crucial to understand the structure of the homology classes created in persistent homology.
-In particular, as we seen in the proof, however big the thin part is, it does not effect the life span of the homology class at all.
-The only part effecting the life span is the thick part of the homology class.
-From this point of view, finding the optimal injectivity radius to decompose the homology class is the key.
-In our paper, we use the total area of the homology class which gives a very rough estimate for this optimal injectivity radius for the decomposition.
-However, by understanding the structure of the thick parts better, it might be possible to get better relations between the area (volume) of the homology class and its life span.